ThoughtWorks-SEA/developer-training/docs/frontend/react-router.md

 ### Anchor tags

-Using anchor tags or `window.location.href` will cause the browser to reload the entire React app, breaking the Single Page Application experience.
+Using anchor tags or `window.location.href` will cause the browser to reload the entire React app, breaking the Single Page Application experience. (**Update:** As of 28/01/21, this method does not even work anymore!)

 Let's try it out: